zmalone/chef-web-docs/source/controls-for-compliance/rhel/get-alerted-when-an-audit-run-fails/3/_index.md

 ## 3. Add rules that trigger an alert when an audit fails

-[CALLOUT rhel/platform-logos/chef-analytics.svg] In this step, you'll access Chef Analytics through the web interface from your workstation.
+> In this step, you'll access Chef Analytics through the web interface from your workstation.

 In [Get started with Chef Analytics](/get-started-with-chef-analytics/linux/), you created an email notification that is sent in response to a condition, or rule.
 In this tutorial, instead of using a notification to respond to an event, you'll create an alert.
 An _alert_ enables you to capture important events that you want to take action on, such as when an audit fails.